-Details of the actual dates in April and August are set out in the Catendar of Dates earlier in this volume.
+Details of the actual dates in April and August are set out in the Calendar of Dates earlier in this volume.

-Those subjects taught in each Faculty are listed in full in the handbook of that Faculty, together with the subject description and the required textbook list, in the section entitled Subject Descriptions and Textbooks.
+Those subjects taught in each Faculty are listed in full in the handbook of that Faculty in the section entitled Subject Descriptions.
 For General Studies subjects see the General Studies handbook, which is available free of charge.